-The use of an injection series is effective, but patients often fail to comply with the regimens.
-Some other schedules and delivery methods are being investigated that might make the program easier.
+The use of an injection series is effective, but patients often have difficulty complying with the regimens.
+Some other schedules and delivery methods are being investigated that might make the program easier:

 Injections for ragweed and, sometimes, dust mites have higher risks for side effects than other allergy shots.
 If complications or allergic reactions develop, they usually occur within 20 minutes, although some can develop up to 2 hours after the shot is given.